SwissLife-OSS/thor-analyzer/README.md

 ### Automated Test Example

 This example shows how to automate the analysis of event sources.
-For this example we used *xunit*, but any other test framework will work pretty much the same.
+For this example we used *xUnit*, but any other test framework will work pretty much the same.

 ```csharp
 [Fact(DisplayName = "Should not contain any error")]